The goal of the University is to achieve voluntary compliance with this policy through:

 Town of Amherst

-Tobacco and alternative tobacco users are expected to be respectful of campus neighbors.
+Tobacco users are expected to be respectful of campus neighbors.
 As such, they are to refrain from congregating or littering on public or private property adjacent to the UMass Amherst campus.

 Visit the campus map to see the main campus' property boundaries outlined with a dotted grey line.